Albert Adrià, the chef who crafts exceptional experiences

-Between February and April of 2016, Café Royal will showcase the country of the new “Nouvelle Cuisine,” home to the most creative modern fare: Spain.
-In his first project outside of his home country, Albert Adrià presents 50 Days by Albert Adrià, bringing the innovative and contemporary cuisine for which Spain is famous to the beautiful surroundings of Café Royal as the iconic property celebrates 150 years.
+Between February and April of 2016, Café Royal showcased the country of the new “Nouvelle Cuisine,” home to the most creative modern fare: Spain.
+In his first project outside of his home country, Albert Adrià presented 50 Days by Albert Adrià, bringing the innovative and contemporary cuisine for which Spain is famous to the beautiful surroundings of Café Royal as the iconic property celebrates 150 years.

 Photo: Café Royal

-Albert – who is considered by his brother, Ferran Adrià, to be “one of the best chefs in the world” – and his team have crafted a pioneering and entirely unique dining experience for London.
-The experience will run between Friday, the 12th of February and Saturday, the 9th of April, 2016 and will be closed on Sundays.
+Albert – who is considered by his brother, Ferran Adrià, to be “one of the best chefs in the world” – and his team crafted a pioneering and entirely unique dining experience for London.
+The experience run between Friday, the 12th of February and Saturday, the 9th of April, 2016.

 Chef Albert Adrià and elBarri